sanity-io/sanity/packages/@sanity/studio-hints/README.md

 This plugin is an implementation of `part:@sanity/default-layout/sidecar`.
 As such, it exports the three things it is required to:

- - `SidecarToggleButton` React component: The button which will appear in the NavBar to toggle on/off the Sidecar
+ - `SidecarToggleButton` React component: The button which will appear in the Navbar to toggle on/off the Sidecar
  - `SidecarLayout` React component: The content of the Sidecar (once it appears)
  - `isSidecarEnabled` Function.
 Call this to check if the Sidecar implementation is happy and good to go (typically, the sidecar impl. wants to verify if config is present)